 There are two current versions of Excel: Excel 2019 and Excel 365.
 Excel 2021 is a perpetual license product.
 This means the purchasers “pay once and use forever”.
 Excel 2021 never has new or updated features added during its lifetime.
 Mainstream support for Excel 2021 ends in October 2026.

 There are many disadvantages to the perpetual license model, including:

 - Users with different Excel versions can have problems when sharing files with each other.
-For example, an Excel 2019 workbook might not open correctly in Excel 2013.
+For example, an Excel 2021 workbook containing dynamic arrays will probably not open correctly in Excel 2019.

 - Support and training are difficult as different versions often work in different ways.